SatMAE: Pre-training Transformers for Temporal and Multi-Spectral Satellite Imagery: Appendix

 \paragraph{fMoW Sentinel} We collect a new dataset based on the fMoW RGB dataset.
 We crop surface reflectance images from the Sentinel-2 (ESA) satellite (courtesy of the U.S. Geological Survey), consisting of 90-day composites of images at the same locations as fMoW images (to reduce the impacts of cloud coverage).
 At each fMoW datapoint location, we collect a time series of Sentinel-2 images, using the provided geo-coordinate bounding boxes.
 For locations where all fMoW images are before the Sentinel-2 time range, we discard the location.
 Otherwise, we collect a composite centered at the same time as each fMoW image within Sentinel-2 time range.
 Because many fMoW images occur before Sentinel-2, we augment the time series by adding extra images in 6-month intervals that do not have an image in the fMoW dataset.

 We collect all 13 frequency bands provided by Sentinel-2 (B1-12 and B8A), at some of the same times as fMoW images plus some extra times, for a total of 712,874 training images, 84,939 validation images, and 84,966 test images.
 Out of these 155,446 training images, 22,602 validation images, and 22,824 test images occur at the same time as a corresponding fMoW image.
+The mean height and width of each image is about 45 pixels and 60 pixels, respectively.